LaurentOngaro/UEVaultManager/README.md

 If the pywebview package is installed (that is done by the installation process), this should open a new window with the Epic Login.

 Otherwise, authentication is a little finicky since we have to go through the Epic website and manually copy a code.
-The login page should open in your browser and after logging in you should be presented with a JSON response that contains a code ("authorizationCode"), just copy the code into the terminal and hit enter.
+The login page should open in your browser and after logging in you should be presented with a JSON response that contains a code (" authorizationCode"), just copy the code into the terminal and hit enter.

 Alternatively you can use the `--import` flag to import the authentication from the Epic Games Launcher